 To configure a routed vApp network and use any vApp network services, like DHCP in isolated vApp networks, the containing organization’s virtual data center must be configured with an edge cluster.

-A global setting that affects all replications – whether the users need to manually activate or deactivate guest customization on failover
+Guest Customization Global Setting A global setting that affects all replications – whether the users need to manually activate or deactivate guest customization on failover

-In Cloud Director sites, now a second Tunnel Appliance can operate in an active-active mode for high availability of the Tunnel Service, both for new deployments and for upgraded ones.
+Tunnel Appliance High Availability In Cloud Director sites, now a second Tunnel Appliance can operate in an active-active mode for high availability of the Tunnel Service, both for new deployments and for upgraded ones.

-Replicating vApp templates between Cloud Director sites now includes protecting the vApp templates that permit tracking the source for changes, allowing either creating new destination template versions when the source changes or overwriting the destination.
+vApp Template Replication Replicating vApp templates between Cloud Director sites now includes protecting the vApp templates that permit tracking the source for changes, allowing either creating new destination template versions when the source changes or overwriting the destination.

-Bandwidth throttling can now also apply throttle for vSphere DR and migration.
+vSphere to vSphere Bandwidth Throttling Bandwidth throttling can now also apply throttle for vSphere DR and migration.
 Note: Applying the limit requires one or more external Replicator Appliance instances.

-Now allows creating migrations back to the On-premises vCenter Server.
+VMC data engine Now allows creating migrations back to the On-premises vCenter Server.

 On April 18th, 2023, VMware Cloud Director 10.4.2 was released, bringing a range of new features.
 In this blog post, we will highlight some of the key features of this new release.